GovTechSG/apex-cloud-docs/docs/dev/oauth.md

 3. Once the status become inactive, proceed to delete the application.

 ## (Sandbox) Onboard Application

-_Update: This feature will be available in end Feb 2023._

 SANDBOX is only available in PROD environment and the option will only be provided when onboarding to Oauth 2.1.